 2. Customer Trust and Company Reputation

 Reputation is everything.
 It’s what makes the world go around, and it’s the main focus of most businesses.
 A business’s reputation can make or break it.
-A simple news about a company’s data leak can destroy all the reputation you have built over ages.
+Simple news about a company’s data leak can destroy all the reputations you have built over ages.

 3. Efficient Security Measures and Security Awareness

 The security of the organization’s data is of paramount importance.
 However, it is at risk of being attacked, whether by an employee who accepts a bribe to leak confidential information or by hackers, so it’s important to be prepared.
 A penetration test is a non-destructive way to map out potential security gaps before an attack occurs.